Akshaygore1/chai-assignment/README.md

-# Next.js Course Management Project
+# Chai Aur Code Assignment

 This project is a course management system built with Next.js, TypeScript, and Tailwind CSS.
 It features three main pages: OTP verification, course list, and batches.